Superboy's Legion: Plot

 The Legion is attacked by the Fatal Five, five of the most dangerous criminals in the galaxy and the ones responsible for Xanthu's destruction.
 In the battle, Mano burns Star Boy's face with his antimatter touch, Persuader cuts off Cosmic Boy's arm with his axe, and Validus kills Colossal Boy.
 When the Five leave, they take Brainiac 5 with them under orders from their leader, Lex Luthor.

-While the Legion travels to Colu to rescue Brainiac 5, Saturn Girl senses a malevolent presence inside Universo and attempts to find it.
-However, Commissioner Leeto orders the Science Police to gun her down.
+While the Legion travels to Colu to rescue Brainiac 5, Saturn Girl senses a malevolent presence inside Universo and attempts to find it, but Commissioner Leeto orders the Science Police to gun her down.
 The Science Police realize Leeto is paranoid, and sees Saturn Girl is their only hope as Universo starts to crash.
 Saturn Girl discovers the evil presence is diverting Universo's power to Colu.
 Luthor becomes aware of the interference and snaps Emerald Empress out of Sensor's illusion to stop Saturn Girl.
 Emerald Empress arrives on Earth and traps Saturn Girl and the others, but Ferro Lad and Karate Kid incapacitate the Emerald Eye and Empress, respectively, and Saturn Girl befriends the Eye, convincing it to serve as Universo's replacement.

 On Colu, Superboy rescues Brainiac 5 from Luthor's ship, but Luthor has transferred his mind into an indestructible robot and continues to hack into Colu.
 After the Legion rescues him from Tharok, Superboy engages Luthor, who reveals he plans to transfer his mind into Superboy's body to achieve immortality.
 The Legion severs his link to Colu, and Brainiac 5 forces Luthor to face the truth—that he is a computer and the original Luthor is long dead and hidden inside Universo.
 Furious at this revelation, Luthor attempts to destroy himself and Colu, though Superboy and Ultra Boy are able to save both.
 In the aftermath, the Legion become the official heroes of the newly formed United Planets.
 Superboy reconciles with Brande, hands over leadership of the Legion to Ultra Boy, and starts dating Lois Olsen.